-He was said to be the richest man of his age and it is he who is referred to by the more modern saying,
+He was said to be the richest man of his age and is often referred to by our modern saying,

 the very same river in which King Midas

 had upstream and long ago, washed off his ‘golden touch’ when what he had wished for -

 A tremendous amount of gold was later discovered in this river, which allowed Croesus